SEO: Top Things to Know

 Keep an Eye on Trends

-SEO Experts Must be Adaptable
+SEO Experts Must Be Adaptable

 So, how do SEO professionals protect against changing searcher intent and Google trends changing daily?
 It’s important to be as adaptable as possible.
 While we can’t change searcher behavior or intent, we can monitor it and adjust our strategies and tactics accordingly.

 For example, in order to see changes in search intent, you can keep an eye on your target search engine results pages and watch how they change.
-If you notice more pages ranking that actually serve a different search intent than your page does, it’s highly likely that Google is trying out serving a different intent.
+If you notice more pages ranking that actually serve a different search intent than your page does, it’s highly likely that Google is trying out to serve a different intent.
 In this case, you might need to adjust your page – or risk losing your rankings.

 The main takeaway?
-In your 2021 SEO strategy, don’t get too comfortable or stay stagnant.
+In your SEO strategy, don’t get too comfortable or stay stagnant.

-Get Creative with Local SEO
+Get Creative With Local SEO

 Sadly, one of the hardest-hit areas of the economy during the pandemic has been local small businesses.
 This has had a major effect on local SEO efforts.
 But what can SEO professionals do to help their clients who are these kinds of businesses?
 There are many ways local businesses can get creative and stay connected with their regular customers, like going virtual or offering pick-up and delivery services.
 However, there are ways they can utilize SEO, too.

-For example, just keeping a company’s Google My Business page updated with their latest info, like letting customers know if they are open or not, can make a big difference.
+For example, just keeping a company’s Google Business page updated with its latest info, like letting customers know if they are open or not, can make a big difference.
 Plus, updating websites frequently with the latest news on COVID-19 safety measures and precautions is another way to tell search engines and clients the latest from your company.
 (Plus, don’t forget to post your updates on social media!)

 Behavioral Analytics Take the Forefront

 Though SEO is traditionally all about keywords and driving traffic, it has become a lot more than just that.
 The focus is more and more on data focusing on behavioral analytics.
 While keyword volume and SERPs positions are still important, there will be an increased focus on how people are reaching websites, what they are doing on the site, and how to get more of them doing it.
-This is partly due to the evolving nature of the SEO field, and partly due to the unreliability of keywords and search intent following the pandemic.
+This is partly due to the evolving nature of the SEO field and partly due to the unreliability of keywords and search intent following the pandemic.

 Focus on Online Customer Support and Self-Services